 For more videos and tips - check out our YouTube page.
 Plus, follow us on social media to get information on wildfires, prevention, forestry updates, and messages from the Office of the State Fire Marshal.
 You can also download our free agency mobile phone app by searching the Arizona Department of Forestry and Fire Management in the iTunes and Google Play stores.

-The Department of Forestry and Fire Management supports several programs to help prevent and reduce the start of wildland fires and to educate the communities and the public about what they can do to help these efforts:
+The Arizona Department of Forestry and Fire Management supports several programs which help prevent and reduce the start of wildland fires and provide education to Arizona communities and the public about what they can do to help these efforts:

-The Arizona Department of Forestry and Fire Management participates in Firewise USA™, a program that teaches people how to adapt to live with wildfire.
-As a homeowner, there are simple things you can do to reduce the risk of your property from wildfire.
+The Arizona Department of Forestry and Fire Management participates in Firewise USA™, a program that educates homeowners on the simple action items they can do to protect their homes and communities from wildfires.

-The Arizona Department of Forestry and Fire supports programs for youth.
-With the help of Smokey Bear, we go into classrooms and participate in community-wide events to teach kids the importance of campfire safety and fire prevention in general.
-If you'd like more information on classroom education, agency participation in community events, or Smokey Bear, please email [email protected].
+The Arizona Department of Forestry and Fire supports programs for various fire education programs for our youth.
+With the help of Smokey Bear, provide classroom outreach and participate in community-wide events to teach kids the importance of campfire safety and the basics of fire prevention.
+If you'd like more information on classroom education, agency participation in community events, or Smokey Bear, please email [email protected]